This is the multi-page printable view of this section. Click here to print.

 Caution

-• If you modify the server type, a server reboot is required.
-Please separately verify any SW license changes or SW settings and implementations due to server specification changes.
+• If you modify the server type, a server restart is required.
+Please separately verify any SW license changes or SW settings and reflections due to server specification changes.

 4. Click the Edit icon of the server type you want to change at the bottom of the detailed information.
-The Edit Server Type popup window will open.
+Server Type Edit popup window opens.

-5. Edit Server Type After selecting the server type in the popup window, click the Confirm button.
+5. Edit Server Type In the popup window, after selecting the server type, click the Confirm button.

 Add Storage